 (3) Solo traditionals: Practice techniques such as banda y banda, rompida, figure 8, reverse figure 8, double zero, and the different variations of abanico.
 This is good solo practice.
 Pick up a light stick and focus on good form.
 Put your body behind it.
 Consistency is key.
 One does not benefit if you do 50 repetitions of each of the above moves and then don’t do it for 6 months.

 (4) Sinawali practice is a good way to practice both hands.
-However, be aware that many students have a “strong side” component to their sinawali practice.
-I have often felt a student’s sinawali stronger on the right side than on the left side.
+However, many students have a “strong side” component to their sinawali practice.
+I have often felt a student’s sinawali stronger on the right than on the left.
 It’s as if their mind switches off on the left side.
 Focus is imperative here in making sure that your sinawali is just as strong on the left as it is on the right.

-(6) Slap off/Pull Off: this is awkward as well.
+(6) Slap off/Pull Off: this is also awkward.
 This is practiced in a fashion similar to (5).
 One common mistake is not aiming the punyo correctly at your opponent.
 This takes time.
 As with the other drills, focus on repetition and form.

 Over to you, do you have any suggestions to add to the above list?
 Let’s hear them!